 - Jeremy Lyle Warner, MD, MS, FASCO

 At this time, ECOG-ACRIN still plans to host its in-person Fall 2020 Group Meeting in Fort Lauderdale, Florida from Wednesday, October 21 – Friday, October 23.
 However, due to the evolving and unpredictable nature of the COVID-19 pandemic, please be sure to choose the most flexible option when booking travel so that you may cancel, if needed, without penalty.
 Any changes to the status of the Fall Group Meeting will be relayed in a timely manner.
 Thank you for your understanding as we navigate this challenging situation.

 Rathan M. Subramaniam, MD, PhD, MPH, formerly of UT Southwestern Medical Center, became dean of the medical school at the University of Otago (New Zealand) in February.
 He retains his roles within EA as chair of the Quantitative Imaging Working Group and imaging chair of the Head and Neck Cancer Committee.
 Learn more.

-Lale Kostakoglu Shields, MD, MPH left her position at Mount Sinai to become director of the Division of Nuclear Medicine at the University of Virginia.
+Lale Kostakoglu, MD, MPH left her position at Mount Sinai to become director of the Division of Nuclear Medicine at the University of Virginia.
 At EA, she serves as imaging chair of three committees: Leukemia, Lymphoma, and Myeloma.

 Susanna I. Lee, MD, PhD of Massachusetts General Hospital has resigned as co-chair of the Gynecologic Cancer Working Group.